Hiroreco/enreco-archive/recap-data/chapter2/day7/nodes/shiori-c2d7.md

 One important event was left: The ~~Constipation~~ Party.
 All was well; [Fuwawa's catering](https://youtu.be/mb91g7vQSnA?t=7271) was superb, delicious food lined each framed plate, the Roa's field of flowers brought life to the venue, and Bijou's lanterns brought light into the sky.
 To Shiori's relief, Bijou was also well—the gas, not a child, and the curse had dissipated.
 A certain hero finally learned of [expecting news](https://youtu.be/mb91g7vQSnA?t=7930) as well.
 Soon, the party, and the birthing bed (yes, a birthing bed), were ready.

 _Baby included_.
 [The Hot Pink One was in labor](https://youtu.be/mb91g7vQSnA?t=8883).
-In a questionable display of entertainment, IRyS gave birth, buckets of water desecrating the previously wonderful picnic venue, to the disgust of those around her.
+In a questionable display of entertainment, IRyS gave birth, buckets of water desecrating the previously wonderful picnic venue, to the attendants' disgust.
 Sadly, or not, the ~~chick~~ baby [was gone too soon](https://youtu.be/mb91g7vQSnA?t=9845) by the Fuzzy One's claws as fire burned the picnic blanket while a fight broke out between the guests.
 Finally having had enough, [Shiori stepped away](https://youtu.be/mb91g7vQSnA?t=10172) to start the last diary entry.
 As she entered the Library, Shiori saw a distressed Ina.
 The goddess's infidelity had finally come to light, and the hero questioned whether the not-so-dearly departed child was hers.
 Shiori could only offer her sympathies, witnessing the Hot Pink One's questionable actions beforehand.

 But not to worry, for there is a joyous occasion to be had—a wedding!
 Between Roa and Kiara.

 Throughout the day and the previous ones, Shiori had witnessed and supported Roa's *purr*suit of love.
 It was fraught with [great challenge](#edge:raora-liz) that culminated in Roa's defeat.
 But, from the ashes sprouts [forth another love: Kiara](#edge:raora-kiara).

 Shiori would walk the beautiful businesswoman down the aisle as the crowd cheered for the new couple's happiness.
-Though Shiori worried for a moment that this may have been a ploy to steal Elizabeth's attention, as the knight was the best woman to Kiara's groom, Roa assured her that this was true happiness, something that Roa would reaffirm later as she declared to [fight for herself](https://youtu.be/mb91g7vQSnA?t=10949).
+She worried for a moment that this may have been a ploy to steal Elizabeth's attention, as the knight was Kiara's best woman, Roa assured her that this was true happiness, something that Roa would reaffirm later as she declared to [fight for herself](https://youtu.be/mb91g7vQSnA?t=10949).
 Shiori congratulated Roa, promising to complete [the commissions](https://youtu.be/mb91g7vQSnA?t=8350) soon and send them their way.

 [Group Photo!
 Huzzah!](#embed:https://youtu.be/mb91g7vQSnA?t=10859)